Website terms and conditions of use

 The University's prospectuses and web pages are intended as a general guide to the University's courses and facilities and form no part of any contract between you and the University, except as provided below.

 The prospectuses and web pages are prepared in advance of the academic year to which they relate.
 Although reasonable steps are taken by the University to provide the courses and services described, the University cannot guarantee the provision of any course or facility.
 Any course may be altered or withdrawn owing to circumstances beyond the University's control.
 Such circumstances include (but are not limited to) industrial action, lack of demand, departure of key personnel, change in Government policy, withdrawal or reduction of funding, change of Law.

 Enrolment at the University is subject to your acceptance of the conditions of enrolment, which include (but are not limited to) your agreeing to be bound by the University's regulations.

 Terms and conditions

-The University would like to draw your attention to the following terms which will be incorporated into any student contract which exists following your acceptance of the University's offer to you:
+The University would like to draw your attention to the following important terms

 - The decision the Birmingham City University takes about your application is made on the basis of the information that you have provided on your application form.
 If we find that you have made a false statement, or have left out significant information, we reserve the right either to withdraw or amend our offer.
 Similarly, the decision that Birmingham City University makes about your fee status (whether you pay Home or Overseas fees) is taken on the basis of the information that you have provided.
 If we find that you have made a false statement, given ambiguous information or have left out significant information, we reserve the right to amend your fee status or withdraw our offer.